-4.5 Other Emission Sources
+4.6 Other Emission Sources

-- 4.5.1 General Solvent Cleaning/Degreasing: Solvent usage (not used as thinners for surface coating) may occur at the facility as part of normal daily operations.
-Usage includes cold solvent degreasing.
-Mass balance emission calculations are used assuming all the solvent used evaporates to the atmosphere. - 4.5.2 Surface Coating: Surface coating operations typically include normal touch up activities.
+- 4.6.1 General Solvent Cleaning/Degreasing: Solvent usage (not used as thinners for surface coating) may occur at the facility as part of normal daily operations.
+The usage includes cold solvent degreasing.
+Mass balance emission calculations are used assuming all the solvent used evaporates to the atmosphere. - 4.6.2 Surface Coating: Surface coating operations typically include normal touch up activities.
 Entire facility painting programs may also be performed.
 Emissions are determined based on mass balance calculations assuming all solvents evaporate into the atmosphere.
-Emissions of PM/PM10/PM2.5 from paint overspray are not calculated due to the lack of established calculation techniques. - 4.5.3 Abrasive Blasting: Abrasive blasting with CARB certified sands may be performed as a preparation step prior to surface coating.
-The engines used to power the compressor may be electric or diesel-fired.
+Emissions of PM/PM10/PM2.5 from paint overspray are not calculated due to the lack of established calculation techniques. - 4.6.3 Abrasive Blasting: Abrasive blasting with CARB certified sands may be performed as a preparation step prior to surface coating.
+The engines used to power the compressor may be electric or diesel fired.
 If diesel-fired, permits will be required unless the engine is registered with CARB.
 Particulate matter is emitted during this process.
-A general emission factor of 0.01 pound PM per pound of abrasive is used (SCAQMD Permit Processing Manual, 1989) to estimate emissions of PM, PM10, and PM2.5 when needed for compliance verifications.
+A general emission factor of 0.01 pound PM per pound of abrasive is used (SCAQMD Permit Processing Manual, 1989) to estimate emissions of PM/PM10/PM2.5 when needed for compliance verifications.
 A PM/PM10/PM2.5 ratio of 1.0 is assumed.

-4.6 Vapor Recovery/Control Systems
+4.7 Vapor Recovery/Control Systems

-The vapor recovery system collects ROC emissions from the tanks.
-The collected vapors are combined with gas from the gas gathering system and are piped to the Orcutt Hill Compressor Plant.
-Overall ROC control efficiency for the system is assumed to be 95 percent.
+The vapor recovery system collects ROC emissions from the tanks and the crude oil loading rack.
+The collected vapors are combined with gas from the gas gathering system and directed to the Orcutt Hill Compressor Plant.
+Overall ROC control efficiency for the system is assumed to be 95-percent.

-4.7 BACT/NSPS/NESHAP/MACT
+4.8 BACT/NSPS/NESHAP/MACT

-To date, this facility has not triggered Best Available Control Technology (BACT), New Source Performance Standards (NSPS) National Emission Standards For Hazardous Air Pollutants (NESHAP) or Maximum Available Control Technology (MACT).
+To date, this facility has not triggered Best Available Control Technology (BACT), New Source Performance Standards (NSPS) National Emission Standards for Hazardous Air Pollutants (NESHAP) or Maximum Available Control Technology (MACT).